 B. Innovative data collection and consultation

 The availability and quality of data is a major hurdle for RIA practitioners around the world.
-This category of the RIA awards will reward RIAs that have been able to find innovative solutions to overcome scarcity of data, for instance through reconsideration of available data sources and new ways to consult with stakeholders.
+This category of the RIA award will reward RIAs that have been able to find innovative solutions to overcome scarcity of data, for instance through reconsideration of available data sources and new ways to consult with stakeholders.

 C. Inventive regulatory alternatives